vertesy/Single-Cell-Omics-Course/docs/README.md

-A 2 week long summer workshop on single-cell (transcript)omics and data analysis.
+A 7 days long summer workshop on single-cell (transcript)omics and data analysis.

+### News

+- **The course is to be rescheduled due to 1st year Phd exams!
+See preliminary dates below**